NaveenPrasannaV/todo-app/README.md

-# 📝 To-Do List App
+# 📝 Smart To-Do List with Gen AI

 A simple and elegant **To-Do List Application** built using **HTML, CSS, and JavaScript**.
 Designed with a clean UI to help you organize tasks like a **grocery list** or daily checklist.